Ela Community Family Services

 Referral Process: Referrals are made through community agencies, schools, churches, hospitals and the fire and police departments.
 You may also call the Community Family Services office directly at 847-540-8380.

 Susan W. Fackler, the Ela Township Community Family Services Director, is a licensed clinical social worker and certified alcohol and drug counselor.
 She uses her professional training to provide crisis intervention, assessment, counseling and referral services for township residents.

 Ela Charity Knit & Crochet celebrated its ninth anniversary on May 18 with a potluck dinner and a generous donation of handmade blankets, hats, housewarming baskets and other items for area organizations to share with those in need.
-“It’s unbelievable...read more
+"It's unbelievable how much...read more

 The Ela Coalition Against Youth Substance Abuse, in coordination with Lake Zurich Community Unit District 95 and the Lake County Health Department and Community Health Center, held an informational community forum focusing on the impact of underage drinking at Lake...read more

-Third-graders from Mundelein Brownie Troop 40715 recently attended a meeting of Ela Charity Knit & Crochet to donate about 15 blankets they made, and to learn more about knitting and crocheting from the club’s knowledgable members.
-The blankets will be used...read more
+Third-graders from Mundelein Brownie Troop 40715 recently attended a meeting of Ela Charity Knit & Crochet to donate about 15 blankets they made, and to learn more about knitting and crocheting from the club's knowledgable members.
+The blankets will be used to...read more